Libyans ask "Where is the state?" after airport seized

 "It is difficult for someone like myself to try to convince such companies that this is not a big thing."

 Nevertheless, other people who work in Libya were more sanguine.
 Libya's economy depends on oil and this sector is recovering well.
 Output is back to pre-revolt levels.
-Foreign majors, including BP (BP.L) and Eni (ENI.MI), are coming back.
+Foreign majors, including BP and Eni, are coming back.

 And for all the chaos and security shortcomings, most observers say Libya is making progress.